didin012/aws-static-website-hosting-deployed-in-terraform/README.md

 ## Setting Up
 1. Clone this project in your preferred directory. <br>
 ```$ git clone https://github.com/didin012/Static-Website-Hosting-on-AWS-S3-using-Terraform```
-2. Then make a new file in the directory and name it as ```providers.tf``` and put inside the following credentials of your AWS account
+4. Make a new file in the directory and name it as ```providers.tf``` and put inside the following credentials of your AWS account
 ```
 provider "aws" {
   region = "us-east-1"